 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.

 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Royal Canin Ragdoll's first ingredient listed (and hence the most plentiful) is chicken by-product meal which is considered an inferior ingredient.

-Additionally, Royal Canin Ragdoll also contains as top ingredients brown rice, corn and corn gluten meal.
+Additionally, Royal Canin Ragdoll also contains as top ingredients corn, wheat and wheat gluten.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.